ryjen/the-fatherless/script-outline.md

 **Location:** Palace

+* Cassian is humiliated
+* Ruling elite order him to resolve their relations with the kings
-* Cassian is humiliated; plots Sael’s execution as an illegitimate slave king.
+* Casssian plots Sael’s execution as an illegitimate slave king.

 **Visuals:** Shadowed chamber, torchlight flickering on Cassian’s furious face.
 **Symbolism:** Cruelty to restore order; prelude to public punishment.